-If you didn’t notice some of my examples I listed out before, it’s clear that chinchillas don’t do all these behaviors immediately and don’t show this level of affection right out the gates.
+If you didn’t notice some of the examples I listed out before, it’s clear that chinchillas don’t act out these behaviors immediately.
+They don’t show this level of affection right out the gates.

-Your chinchilla needs to learn the smells, sounds, and visuals around the new environment until they feel safer.
+Your chinchilla needs to learn the smells, sounds, and visuals around the new environment until it feels safer.

 Always remember never to push these loving and affectionate interactions with your chinchilla.
 They will happen if you can remain patient.

-First, as I stated previously to ensure you spend at least a little time with your chinchilla every day.
+First, as I stated previously, ensure you spend at least a little time with your chinchilla every day.

 If this is early in the morning, that’s perfect.
 If it’s before bed, that’s fantastic.
 It doesn’t matter, and your chinchilla won’t really care for the most part.
-It’s the time and effort that counts.

-You must remember that your chinchilla was preyed upon in the wild and it’s likely that your chinchilla feels more comfortable when you are not towering over them or trying to corner them to place them back in their cage.
+You must remember that your chinchilla was preyed upon in the wild and it’s likely that it feels more comfortable when you are not towering over it.

-Towering over them or forcing them to feel more intimidated is likely only going to cause you to be on a hot game of “cat and mouse” trying to catch your chinchilla.
+Towering over them or forcing them to feel more intimidated is likely only going to cause you to be engaged in a hot game of “cat and mouse” trying to catch your chinchilla.

-Good luck doing this.
 I still don’t have the answer to catching a chinchilla quickly when they are in the mode to run around and jump away from me.

 If you do happen to figure out, be sure to share your methods by dropping a comment below.

 Now it’s time to present a few caveats about your chinchilla showing affection towards you.

-I can assure you that if you are interacting and taking the time to interact with your chinchilla that they surely love you, recognize you and plan to show affection towards you.
+I can assure you that if you are interacting and taking the time to play with your chinchilla, it surely loves you, recognizes you, and plans to show affection towards you.